rmp15/rstudio_cloud_tutorial/basics/04_pulling_project_updates.md

 ![](../images/git_pull_main_screen.png)

-## All being well, you will be able to update the project, with a summary window showing what has been changed in the R Project
+## All being well, you will be able to update the project, with a summary window showing what has been changed in the R Project:

 ![](../images/git_pull_updates_summary.png)